Lesson 7 · Compound Vowels Part 2 — Cami Learns Korean

 1

-Write all 9 compound vowels from Lessons 6 and 7 from memory — 애 에 외 위 의 와 워 왜 웨 — with romanization beside each one.
+Write all 9 compound vowels from Lessons 6 and 7 from memory — 애 에 외 위 의 와 워 왜 웨 — with romanization beside each.
 No looking back.

 2

 Combine 와 and 워 with all 14 consonants and write the resulting syllables.
-Notice that some combinations feel natural (봐 화 과) while others feel unusual — that's normal.
+Some combinations feel natural (봐 화 과), others unusual — that's completely normal.

 3